Oxycodone (Oxycontin) versus Tramadol (Ultram)

 - Unlike oxycodone tramadol is not associated with significant respiratory depression and doesn't depress breathing3.

 - Oxycodone is a Schedule II drug, which means a high potential for abuse and addiction.
+Oxycodone is one of the most highly abused medications.
 Tramadol is a Schedule IV drug, which means a lower potential for abuse and addiction.